MicrosoftDocs/xamarin-docs/docs/essentials/haptic-feedback.md

 using Xamarin.Essentials;
 ```

-The Haptic Feedback can be performed for "LongPress" type or the default "Click".
+Haptic feedback can be performed for the long press gesture, or the default tap gesture.

 ```csharp
 try